wp-plugins/wpdiscuz/readme.txt

 * | Responsive comments form and comment threads design
 * | Clean, simple and easy user interface and user experience
 * | Live update of new comments with notifier buttons
+* | Anonymous comments ( name and email can be set as not required )
+* | Social Network Login - Facebook, Twitter, Google+, Wordpress, VK, OK and others
 * | Multi-level (nested) comment threads, with maximum levels depth setting option
 * | Allows to create a new discussion thread and reply to existing comment
 * | Ajax button "Load More Comments" instead of simple comments pagination